Are You Missing Out On Some Of The Best High-Yield Stocks In The World?

 If you look at the world’s 30 largest retailers by sales, only 11 call the U.S. home, whereas 19 are headquartered in foreign countries, from Australia to the Netherlands.
 Likewise, more than half (11) of the 20 biggest money-making pharmaceutical companies are based outside the United States.

-That’s one reason why we own pharma giant GlaxoSmithKline (NYSE: GSK) — which sports a robust dividend yield of 5.5%.
+That’s one reason why we own pharma giant GlaxoSmithKline (NYSE: GSK) over at High-Yield Investing.
+It sports a robust dividend yield of 5%.

 The story is the same across many other industries… steelmaking, mining, manufacturing, you name it.

-To show you what I mean, I recently ran a screen of high-yielding foreign stocks with shares listed on U.S. exchanges.
+To show you what I mean, I went back and ran a screen I did last year for high-yielding foreign stocks with shares listed on U.S. exchanges.
 Specifically, I looked for profitable firms with market caps of $10 billion or greater, offering investors a trailing yield of at least 5%.
 Here’s what I found…

 The names on this list aren’t intended to be recommendations.
 But you might want to look into them further — you may find some gems in there.